-North America In the United States, always a key market, momentum is mixed, with the Case-Shiller index registering a Europe slightly stronger momentum while Europe's housing markets have the FHFA index shows weaker Asia remained buoyant, but the pace of momentum.
-Indicators of confidence Asian housing markets are mixed, growth is slowing are weakening. more have been losing steam than rising, though some have grown strongly.
-Latin America Latin American markets are ... weakening Pacific markets and the Middle East are
+- In the United States, always a key market, momentum is mixed, with the Case-Shiller index registering a slightly stronger momentum while the FHFA index shows weaker momentum.
+Indicators of confidence are weakening. - Europe's housing markets have remained buoyant, but the pace of growth is slowing - Asian housing markets are mixed, more have been losing steam than rising, though some have grown strongly. - Pacific markets and the Middle East are another mixed case - Latin American markets are weakening